• YouTube Twitter Instagram Facebook

 About New Mexico Paid Sick Leave (Healthy Workplaces Act)

 The Healthy Workplaces Act of 2021 is a law requiring all private employers in New Mexico to allow employees to accrue and use a benefit called earned sick leave.
-The law takes effect on July 1, 2022.
+The law took effect on July 1, 2022.
 The Act lets employees earn and use paid sick leave.
 Employees may use this leave for various reasons listed in the Act, like the employee’s or their qualifying family member's illness or injury, or to deal with certain legal and family issues.
 Employers who do not honor an employee’s rights to sick leave face potential civil liability.
 The Act authorizes the Labor Relations Division (LRD) of the New Mexico Department of Workforce Solutions (DWS) to investigate violations and enforce the Healthy Workplaces Act.

 Employers with paid-time-off policies that are more generous than the minimum accrual and usage limits specified in Act are compliant with the Act if employees may use the leave for the same purposes and under the same terms and conditions specified in the Act.